yollct/spycone/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Spycone - A python package for time series biological data
+Spycone - SPlicing-aware time-COurse Network Enricher
 ============================================================

-Spycone is a python package that performs time series data analysis for biological dataset.
-It also includes analysis for transcript-level time series expression data.
+Spycone is a python package that provides systematic analysis of time course transcriptomics data.
+It uses gene or isoform expression and a biological network as an input.
+It employs the sum of changes of all isoforms relative abundances (total isoform usage) across time points to detect IS events.
+Spycone further provides downstream analysis such as clustering by total isoform usage, gene set enrichment analysis, network enrichment, and splicing factors analysis.
+Below we describe the Spycone workflow in detail. .

 *************